Headstock

 Back and Sides

-Lower Bout, Waist and Upper Bout
+Lower Bout, Waist, and Upper Bout

-The body shape of an acoustic guitar influences the playability of the instrument with regard to how comfortable the guitar is to play.
-More importantly, the body shape and size influences the tone of the guitar as it affects the internal ‘air resonance’ of the guitar.
-For example, a wider lower bout lowers air resonance and gives more definition to the low end tonal output of the guitar.
+More importantly, the body shape and size influence the tone of the guitar as it affects the internal ‘air resonance’ of the guitar.
+For example, a wider lower bout lowers air resonance and gives more definition to the low-end tonal output of the guitar.

 Sound Hole

-As the name implies, the sound hole is the hole located on the guitar’s soundboard.
+As the name implies, the soundhole is the hole located on the guitar’s soundboard.

 In the majority of acoustic guitars, this is simply a circular shape but variations known as F-Holes are also seen in some acoustic guitars (mainly jazz acoustic/electric guitars and electric guitars).

-Gypsy guitars (Selmer guitars) tend to have an elongated sound hole, while some manufacturers such as Bourgeois and Martin feature select guitars with larger than normal sound holes.
+Gypsy guitars (Selmer guitars) tend to have an elongated soundhole, while some manufacturers such as Bourgeois and Martin feature select guitars with larger than-normal sound holes.

 Rosette

-The rosette refers to the decorative rings located around the sound hole.
+The rosette refers to the decorative rings located around the soundhole.

-Pick guard / Scratch Plate
+Pickguard / Scratch Plate

-Pick guards are typically constructed from three separately laminated pieces of plastic (three-ply) and come in a variety of different shapes.
+Pickguards are typically constructed from three separately laminated pieces of plastic (three-ply) and come in a variety of different shapes.

 In the case of classical guitars, these are usually not used, as classical guitarists tend not to play with a pick.
-In the case of flamenco guitars however, the pick guard is replaced with a clear protective plate referred to as the golpeador that protects the guitar‘s soundboard from the more aggressive strumming patterns flamenco music incorporates.
+In the case of flamenco guitars, however, the pickguard is replaced with a clear protective plate referred to as the golpeador that protects the guitar‘s soundboard from the more aggressive strumming patterns flamenco music incorporates.

 Binding